-Nine Months Ended September 30, 2011 201 .0 Net cash provided by operating activities \$ 27,173 \$ 68 3,077 Net cash used in investing activities \$ (30,121) \$ (33 3,617) Net cash used in financing activities \$ (36,914) \$ (66 5,106)
+Nine Months Ended September 30, 2011 2010 Net cash provided by operating activities \$ 27,173 \$ 68,077 Net cash used in investing activities \$ (30, 121) \$ (33,617) Net cash used in financing activities \$ (36,914) \$ (66, 106)

 At September 30, 2011, we had cash and cash equivalents of \$26.1 million, representing a decrease of approximately \$39.9 million as compared to \$66.0 million as of December 31, 2010.
 This decrease is primarily due to the repayment of \$20.0 million of borrowings under our credit facility during the first quarter of 2011 as well as the payment of dividends amounting to \$16.9 million.
 Historically, we have financed our operating activities and organic growth primarily through cash generated from operations.
 We have financed acquisitions primarily through borrowings under our credit facility and cash generated from operations.
-We currently anticipate that we will be able to meet both our short-term cash needs, as well as our need to fund operations and meet our obligations beyond the next twelve months with cash generated by operations, existing cash balances and, if necessary, borrowings under our credit facility.
-In addition, we may also consider accessing the financial markets in the future as a source of liquidity for capital requirements, acquisitions and general corporate purposes to the extent such requirements are not satisfied by cash on hand, borrowings under our credit facility or operating cash lows.
+We have financed acquisitions primarily through borrowings under our credit facility and cash generated from operations.
+We currently anticipate that we will be able to meet both our short-term cash needs, as well as our need to fund operations and meet our obligations beyond the next twelve months with cash generated by operations, existing cash balances and, if necessary, borrowings under our credit facility or operating cash general corporate purposes to the extent such requirements are not satisfied by cash on hand, borrowings under our credit facility or operating cash flows.
 However, we cannot assure you that we will be able to raise additional capital on favorable terms, if at all.
 At September 30, 2011, we had net borrowings available under our \$115 million credit agreement of approximately \$114.5 million, including a \$24.5 million sub-limit on letters of credit.
 The credit agreement matures on December 1, 2012.
 As of September 30, 2011, we had no amounts outstanding under our credit agreement.
-As of September 30, 2011, we had outstanding letters of credit aggregating \$0.5 million which is primarily comprised of letters of credit for the DOE matters and security deposits in connection with certain of our real estate leases.
+As of September 30, 2011, we had no amounts outstanding under our credit agreement.
+As of September 30, 2011, we had no amounts outstanding under our credit agreement.
+As of September 30, 2011, we had no amounts outstanding under our credit agreement.
+As of September 30, 2011, we had no amounts outstanding under our credit agreement.
+As of September 30, 2011, we had no amounts outstanding under

 Our primary source of cash is tuition collected from our students.
 The majority of students enrolled at our schools rely on funds received under various government-sponsored student financial aid programs to pay a substantial portion of their tuition and other education-related expenses.
 The largest of these programs are Title IV Programs which represented approximately 83% of our cash receipts relating to revenues in 2010.
 Students must apply for a new loan for each academic period.
 Federal regulations dictate the timing of disbursements of funds under Title IV Programs and loan funds are generally provided by lenders in two disbursements for each academic year.
 The first disbursement is usually received approximately 31 days after the start of a student's academic year and the second disbursement is typically received at the beginning of the sixteenth week from the start of the student's academic year.
 Certain types of grants and other funding are not subject to a 30-day delay.
 Our programs range from 22 to 284 weeks.
-In certain instances, if a student withdraws from a program prior to a specified date, any paid but unearmed tuition or prorated Title IV financial aid is refunded according to state and federal regulations.
+In certain instances, if a student withdraws from a program prior to a specified date, any paid but unearned tuition or prorated Title IV financial aid is refunded according to state and federal regulations.